Patrick Sussek

-Patrick Sussek (born 8 February 2000) is a German footballer who plays as a midfielder for Berliner AK 07.
+Patrick Sussek (born 8 February 2000) is a German professional footballer who plays as a midfielder for MSV Duisburg.

 Career

 Sussek made his professional debut for FC Ingolstadt in the 3.
 Liga on 22 July 2019, coming on as a substitute in the 90+3rd minute for Maximilian Wolfram in the 2–1 away win against Carl Zeiss Jena.
+After two years in Berlin playing in the Regionalliga Nordost he moved to MSV Duisburg of the Regionalliga West for the 2024–25 season.
+He re-signed with DUisburg in May 2025.